MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectbyencryptonlyaction.md

 ### GetTemplateId function

-**Returns**: The Template Id specifically associated with encrypt only actionon
+**Returns**: The Template Id specifically associated with encrypt only action.